 It's a simple as adding them from the Brand selection panel in Easil:

 I like how Easil is referred to as a “Digital Asset Management System” and it really is!
 Allowing you to manage all brand imagery within a team, is an awesome part of the Brand Kit.
 It saves SO much time.

 Another side-feature that I love in Easil is that you not only get access to your brand colors in the Color tab, but you can also pull in colors from the image itself with the Color Palette Generator:

 You can find out more about dozens of other design features in Easil here.
 But now to Brand Locking… the game changer:

 3. Brand Restrictions and Brand Locking

-With Brand Restrictions, Easil has literally changed the game when it comes to DIY Design tools for teams.
+With Brand Restrictions, Easil has made it super easy when it comes to DIY Design projects as a team.
 You can create and control how your entire team accesses and edits team templates and designs.

 Can I hear a gasp of excitement?
 No more butchered team templates!
 Because your team members can only edit what you want them to edit – so your brand assets are controlled every time